 Kim joined Grassroots in 2008 when her children Ethan and Devin were enrolled.
-She began volunteering and then started working part-time.
-Kim came on as full time staff this year, and her youngest daughter Abigail is attending Grassroots school now too.
+She became director in 2016, the same year her youngest daughter, Abigail, started at Grassroots.
 Kim graduated from Florida State University with a bachelor’s degree in child development.
-She has spent the past twenty years working in the Early Childhood field.
+She has worked with children in the field of education for over 20 years.

 Subjects: Theater, Music